 Which type of breast implant has the most natural feel?

-Compared with saline breast implants, silicone breast implants have a much more natural consistency and are also thought to look more natural compared with saline implants.
-Choosing the right breast implant for you will be determined by your goals for treatment and our expert London breast augmentation surgeons will be able to advise you on the best option for you after performing a comprehensive clinical assessment.
+Compared to saline breast implants, silicone breast implants have a more natural consistency and are also thought to appear more natural.
+Your treatment goals will determine the right breast implant for you, and our expert London breast augmentation surgeons will be able to advise you on the best option after performing a comprehensive clinical assessment.

 RELATED: What are the most natural-looking breast implants?